-The Civic Federation has long advocated for many of these changes, which will make pensions more affordable in the future.
-However some pension funds are so severely underfunded that they may still run out of money if nothing is done to further reduce benefits or increase contributions (e.g., the Chicago Municipal Fund was only 40.6% funded on a market value basis for FY2011 and if nothing is changed will run out of funds by 2025).
-For other funds, the employer contribution level has become so high that it threatens to crowd out spending on government services (e.g., the State of Illinois' total pension-related expenses for FY2013 represent 22.0% of total state-source General Funds revenues).
+The Civic Federation has long advocated for many of the changes included in these two bills, which will make pensions more affordable now and in the future and will ensure that employees and retirees will have sustainable pensions over the long term.

+However, the General Assembly and Governor still have much work to be done with regard to local pension funds in crisis.
+Many are so severely underfunded they may run out of money if nothing is done to further reduce benefits or increase contributions (e.g., the Chicago Municipal Fund was only 38.0% funded on a market value basis for FY2012 and if nothing is changed could run out of funds within the next decade).
+For other funds, the employer contribution level has become so high that it threatens to crowd out spending on government services.
+The City of Chicago is one such government; it faces a \$600 million increase in its pension contribution in 2015 due to a 2010 State law that mandates increased funding to the Police and Fire Funds .

-The Civic Federation urges the General Assembly to pass further legislation to reduce benefits for current employees of the State and local governments and to increase contributions.
-Governments must decide what portion of their expenditures or revenues they can afford to devote to pension costs and then adjust benefits to match that level.
-Swift action is needed in order to ensure the financial viability of our state and local governments as well as the retirement security of state and local employees and retirees.
+The Civic Federation urges the General Assembly to pass further legislation to reduce benefits for current employees of local governments facing a pension funding crisis and to increase employer and employee contributions.
+With the passage of the State and Chicago Park District pension reform packages, governments now have two templates for reform and must decide what portion of their expenditures or revenues they can afford to devote to pension costs and then adjust benefits to match that level.
+Swift action is needed in order to ensure the financial viability of our local governments as well as the retirement security of local employees and retirees.